-Warning: Do not leave tissue dilator in place as an indwelling catheter to minimize the risk of possible vessel wall perforation.
+Warning: Do not leave tissue dilator in place as an indwelling catheter.
+Leaving tissue dilator in place puts patient at risk for possible vessel wall perforation.

-Catheter Advancement:
+Advance Catheter:

 - Thread tip of catheter over SWG.
 Sufficient SWG length must remain exposed at hub end of catheter to maintain a firm grip on SWG. - Grasping near skin, advance catheter into vein with slight twisting motion.